akrinah/cunit/readme.md

 By passing a `PrintLevel` to `alltests()` (which is propagated to `run()`) of a test suite one can apply the level of detail for the output.
 If the level is set to `VERBOSE` then the test suite will print the result of every assertion.
 By passing `SPARSE` the summary of each test case is printed. `SILENT` will cancel any output.
-When developping on a new test suite teh `VERBOSE` level is best suited.
+When developping on a new test suite the `VERBOSE` level is suited best.
 Once all test cases pass, one can set the level to `SPARSE` to squash the output.